Avoiding hugs, OPEC officials greet with their feet amid virus outbreak

 The secretary general of the group, Mohammad Barkindo, and Russian Energy Minister Alexander Novak were shown in a video chuckling as they tapped each others feet, as an alternative form of greeting.

-But the video posted on Twitter by the OPEC secretariat also showed the two men in a brief handshake, while an official photo also showed Barkindo clasping hands with Nigeria’s minister.
+But the video posted on Twitter by the OPEC secretarihere also showed the two men in a brief handshake, while an official photo also showed Barkindo clasping hands with Nigeria's minister.

 As part of its precautions, OPEC said the number of delegates attending this week’s meetings would be kept to a minimum and journalists were barred from the OPEC building.